This is the reference manual for the component named postmodern, which is part of a library of the same name.

 the connection (socket errors, database shutdowns) will be raised

-as subtypes of database-connection-error
+as subtypes of database-connection-error,

-restart to re-try the
+providing a :reconnect restart to re-try the

 operation that encountered to the error.